gowestyang/data-science/Natural Language Processing/(2021 Deeplearning.ai) NLP Specialization/README.md

-This folder contains Yang Xi's study notes of **Natural Language Processing Specialization** by *deeplearning.ai*, offered on *courera*.
+This folder contains Yang Xi's study notes of **Natural Language Processing Specialization** by *deeplearning.ai*, offered on *Coursera*.

 <br>